dry-rb/dry-operation/docsite/source/configuration.html.md

 - If a parent class configures certain methods to be wrapped, subclasses will inherit that configuration
 - If a parent class skips prepending, subclasses will also skip prepending
-- Subclasses can override their parent's configuration by calling `.operate_on` or `.skip_prepending`
+- Subclasses can override their parent's configuration by calling `.operate_on` or `.skip_prepending` again